Ovid/zen-of-test-suites/README.md

 We're aghast that people routinely cut-n-paste their application code, but we don't even notice when people do this in their test code.
-More than once I've worked on a test suite with a significant logic change and I've had to find this duplicated code and either change it many places or try to refactor it so that it's in a single place and then change it.
+More than once I've worked on a test suite with a significant logic change and I've had to find this duplicated code and either change it in many places or try to refactor it so that it's in a single place and then change it.
 We already know why duplicated code is bad, I'm unsure why we tolerate this in test suites.